ArthurChan0427/Connect-4-Simulation/README.md

 Running Instructions:

+    1. Download and install the Pygame module
-    1. Navigate to the folder containing the file "Connect4.py"
+    2. Navigate to the folder containing the file "Connect4.py"
-    2. Open the terminal and enter the command "python3 Connect4.py"
+    3. Open the terminal and enter the command "python3 Connect4.py"

 Notes and Assumptions: